 Creating the test controller

-In this section, we will demonstrate the process of verifying that your custom Axiom logger is properly set up and functioning within your Laravel application.
+In this section, we will demonstrate the process of verifying that your custom Axiom logger is properly set up and functioning within your Laravel app.
 To do this, we’ll create a simple test controller with a method designed to send a log message using the Axiom channel.
 Following this, we’ll define a route that triggers this logging action, allowing you to easily test the logger by accessing a specific URL in your browser or using a tool like cURL.

 Create a new controller called TestController within your app/Http/Controllers directory.
 In this controller, add a method named logTest .
 This method will use Laravel’s logging to send a test log message to your Axiom dataset.
 Here’s how you set it up: